 These graffiti certainly indicate that by the last period of occupation of Amheida, which on present evidence appears to be the last quarter of the fourth century, the temple was no longer in use as such, but was accessible to Christians who wished to leave a mark of their own religion on the structure and its contents.
 That is hardly surprising, and we have no means of saying at what date that became possible.
 It is to be observed that the excavations in the temple area also found a considerable number of tags from jars of the same type found in the large fourth-century house designated B1.
-At least one of these is from the fourth century, O.Trim.
-127, of year 33, which is to be assigned to the reign of the emperor Constantius II, thus 356/7.
-There are two other indications that activity on the hill was continuing in the fourth century: the occurrence of Psais the deacon (known from two other ostraka of that period) in O.Trim.
-383 and the co-occurrence of Nikokles and Philippos in O.Trim.
-286. Both of these men are well known from the final phase of occupation of House B1, which I describe in the second and third lectures, in the 350s and 360s.
+At least one of these is from the fourth century, O. Trim.
+127, of year 33, which is to be assigned to Constantius II, thus 356/7.
+There are two other indications that activity on the hill was continuing in the fourth century, the occurrence of Psais the deacon (known from two other ostraka of that period) in O.Trim.
+383 and the co-occurrence of Nikokles and Philippos in O. Trim.
+286. Both of these are well known from the final phase of occupation of House B1, which I shall be describing in the coming lectures, in the 350s and 360s.
 We cannot, however, be certain from these ostraka whether the activity in question consisted simply of dumping trash from House B1 and its outbuildings on an abandoned hill, or if there was habitation on the hill itself.
 Nor do the graffiti tell us the answer to that question, as their presence is consistent with either hypothesis.

 A slight hint might be drawn from the list or account that I mentioned earlier, headed by "the father" (or "our father").
-A similar text was found in 2008 in Gillian Bowen's excavations of Deir Abu Matta, a church and perhaps monastic site located between Mut and Amheida.
-The meaning of "father" in both cases is not transparent, but we do not know of similar texts of this period in which it refers to any secular office in local or imperial government.
-If the reference is to some kind of religious community, this would certainly be consistent with the excavators' hypothesis at Deir Abu Matta that that church was attached to a community of some kind, with the adjacent building perhaps a monastic keep.
+A similar text [image 57] was found in 2008 in Gillian Bowen's excavations of Deir Abu Matta, a church and perhaps monastic site located between Mut and Amheida.
+The meaning of "father" in both cases is not transparent, but we do not know of similar texts of this period in which it refers to any secular office in local or imperial government; the institution of the $\pi\alpha\tau$ ρ π $\lambda\epsilon\omega\varsigma$ ("father of the city") does not occur in Egypt before the second half of the fifth century.
+If the reference is to some kind of religious community, this would certainly be consonant with the excavators' hypothesis at Deir Abu Matta that church was attached to a community of some kind, with the adjacent building perhaps a monastic keep.

 There is nothing found at Amheida so far to indicate with certainty the presence there of any monastic establishment.
 But given the condition of the top of the hill today, it is impossible to exclude any hypothesis-and that includes the hypothesis that it was merely a dump for debris from adjacent areas of the city that were still in full activity.
-Still, the fact that even the extremely extensive topographic survey of Amheida carried out so far has not turned up any building remains that can be conclusively identified as a church, one might well be tempted to wonder if the temple compound was an early example of a temple turned into a church.
+Still, the fact that even the extremely extensive topographic survey of Amheida carried out so far has not turned up any building remains that can be identified as a church, one might well wonder if the temple compound was an early example of a temple turned into a church.